345Mathieu543/fau-made/project/data-report.md

 <!-- Which transformation or cleaning steps did you do and why? -->
 <!-- What problems did you encounter and how did you solve them? -->
 <!-- Describe how your pipeline deals with errors or changing input data -->

+### Pipeline 1

+- API Call
+- Timezone
+- Filter JSON
+- Convert JSON to CSV

+### Pipeline 2

+- Load CSV
+- Retrieve 4 ZIP files
+- Manually changing file names (dates in it are changing)
+- put everything into sqlite database

+### Pipeline 3

+- Calculating rain and temperature averages for all entries of the two weather data locations
+- Write the prepared data into new table

 ## Result and Limitations
 <!-- Describe the output data of your data pipeline -->